Step aside Pitbull; this Miami-born star is vying for international status as it takes its real estate prowess worldwide.

 Top tips for this stage:

-“Take the time to learn from key professional staff, including legal assistants/secretaries, as they are often critical to the workflows of the practices.” – co-president andglobal chair of professional development and integration Brad D. Kaufman
+“Take the time to learn from key professional staff, including legal assistants/secretaries, as they are often critical to the workflows of the practices.” – Senior Chairman and Global Chair of Professional Development and Integration Brad D. Kaufman

 And finally….